HMS Enterprise (H88): 2011–2023

 On 9 January 2017, it was announced Enterprise had deployed to the South Atlantic to perform patrol tasks normally carried out by the Falkland Islands patrol vessel, HMS Clyde, while Clyde underwent three months of maintenance in South Africa.
 Aside from patrol duties, Enterprise was also tasked with updating charts of the region used by seafarers during her deployment.
 Enterprise returned to Devonport on 18 April 2017 having steamed 150,000 mi and visited 20 countries over a period of nearly three years.
 Upon her return to the UK Enterprise underwent a short refit in Falmouth prior to returning to operations.

 Sailing from Devonport on 29 June 2017, Enterprise deployed in her secondary role as a mine counter measures command ship, assuming the role of flagship of NATO Mine Countermeasures Group 2 (SNMCMG2), primarily operating in the Mediterranean.
 Returning to the UK a year later, she completed a short refit in Falmouth before deploying to Norway in October 2018 for Exercise Trident Juncture as the mine counter measures command ship for the UK minehunter taskgroup.

 In December 2019, she was reported to have sailed through the strait of Taiwan.

 On 5 August 2020, she was sent to Beirut to help survey the area around the docks following the 2020 Beirut Docks Explosion.

-The ship is to decommission at the end of March 2023.
+The ship was decommissioned on 30 March 2023 and sold to Bangladesh Navy.